Sergio Osmeña: Rehabilitation of the Philippine National Bank

 Following the restoration of the Commonwealth government, Congress was reorganized.
 Manuel Roxas and Elpidio Quirino were elected as Senate president and Senate president pro tempore, respectively.
 In the House of Representatives, Jose Zulueta of Iloilo was elected as speaker and Prospero Sanidad as Speaker pro tempore.
 The opening session of the Congress was personally addressed by Osmeña, who reported on the Commonwealth government-in-exile and proposed vital pieces of legislation.

 The first Commonwealth Congress earnestly took up the various pending assignments to solve the pressing matters affecting the Philippines, especially in regard to relief, rehabilitation, and reconstruction.
 The first bill enacted was Commonwealth Act No. 672 – rehabilitating the Philippine National Bank.

 People's court

-Yielding to American pressure, on September 25, 1945, the Congress enacted C.A.
-No. 682 creating the People's Court and the Office of Special Prosecutors to deal with the pending cases of "collaboration".
+Yielding to American pressure, on September 25, 1945, the Congress enacted Commonwealth Act No. 682 creating the People's Court and the Office of Special Prosecutors to deal with the pending cases of "collaboration".